deepakpatil1612/Academic/_pages/about.md

 <div class="pretty-links">

-<div class="lead lead-about">This site/blog is created perticularly for my students and this blog to some extent will help other enthusiatic Structural Engineers....
+<div class="lead lead-about">This site/blog is created perticularly for my students, and this blog to some extent will help other enthusiatic Structural Engineers....

 </div>